 Please contact us – as we are very interested in working with scientists.

+From 2013-2017, the crew of Quixote Expeditions has helped to collect water samples for Adventure Scientists.
+Its what we do in our spare time!!
+Microplastics are defined as any plastic particle less than 5mm.
+Adventure Science and its partner scientists are discovering microplastics are pretty much everywhere in our ocean.
+The effect is still unknown – are these ingested by fish and other aquatic animals thinking its food? does it stay in their systems? if it breaks down further what toxins are released?
 While three are many questions to be answered, one of the first steps is to understand what types of plastics have made their way into our waters and how many are there.
-Both crew from Quijote and from Ocean Tramp have helped with the sampling efforts.
+Crew from Ocean Tramp have helped with the sampling efforts.
 We have sampled in the Beagle Channel in fisherman coves, near glaciers, and in the middle of the channel itself.
 We have also sampled across the Southern Atlantic on our way to the Falklands, up to Uruguay, and even as far north as Brazil.
-We are helping to fill many of the gaps down here in the southern ocean – Check out ASC’s map below
+We are helping to fill many of the gaps down here in the southern ocean – Check the map below